defold/doc/docs/en/manuals/lua.md

 *=JIT compiled code is not allowed

-[LuaJIT](https://luajit.org/) is a highly optimized version of Lua, suitable for use in games and other performance critical software.
-LuaJIT is fully upwards-compatible with Lua 5.1.
-It supports all standard Lua library functions and the full set of Lua/C API functions.
+[LuaJIT](https://luajit.org/) is a highly optimized version of Lua suitable for use in games and other performance-critical software.
+It is fully upwards compatible with Lua 5.1 and supports all standard Lua library functions and the full set of Lua/C API functions.

-LuaJIT also adds a number of [language extensions](https://luajit.org/extensions.html) and some features from Lua 5.2.
+LuaJIT also adds several [language extensions](https://luajit.org/extensions.html) and some Lua 5.2 and 5.3 features.

 ::: important
 To guarantee that your game works across all supported platforms we strongly recommend that you ONLY use language features from Lua 5.1.